 - Exercise in cool water and avoid overheated pools.

-- Cooling vests are very popular with many patients.
+- Cooling vests can be helpful.
 Newer styles of vests are lightweight and contain special fabrics, chemicals, or gels that help reduce body temperature.
 There are also special cooling scarves, bandanas, and hats.

 Herbs and Supplements

-The following warnings are of particular importance for people with multiple sclerosis:
+The following are some popular herbal and supplement remedies for multiple sclerosis:

 - Bee Venom.
 For years, anecdotal reports have claimed that bee stings relieve some MS symptoms.
 No studies have confirmed any benefits.
 Bee venom contains many chemicals, some of which can cause severe and sometimes deadly allergic reactions in some people.

 - Linoleic Acid.
 Linoleic acid, commonly known as evening primrose oil, is a polyunsaturated fatty acid believed by some people to be helpful because myelin is composed of fatty acids.
 No study has proven that it is beneficial, but it does not appear to cause any harm.